 - Very common, usually due to demyelination of the optic nerve.

-- Can cause blindness or hemianopia.
+- Can cause sight impairment or hemianopia.

 - Optic neuritis is an acute, sometimes painful, reduction or loss of vision in one eye and is a relatively common presenting symptom of MS.